3ter/Ohmine-Dark-Theme-For-Joplin/README.md

 - Multiple text editors (Rich Text and Markdown)
 - End-To-End Encryption to secure your notes
 - Cross platforms app that available on Windows, macOS, Linux, Android, iOS, and terminal.
-- Synchronising with various services, including Joplin Cloud, Dropbox, OneDrive, Next cloud...
+- Synchronizing with various services, including Joplin Cloud, Dropbox, OneDrive, Next cloud...
 - Take screenshots and save web pages as note with a Web Clipper browser extension.
-- Customise the app with your own scripts and plugins using the Extension API.
+- Customize the app with your own scripts and plugins using the Extension API.
 - Or... ***You love the Ohmine Dark Theme***  :sunglasses::heart:
 - And much more...